 Firefighters begin to turn the tide on Southern California wildfires

-Melissa Etehad, Ruben Vives and Sarah ParviniContact Reporters
+Ruben Vives and

-Firefighters hoped to make more progress Saturday against wildfires burning from Ojai to Oceanside, destroying more than 500 structures and forcing hundreds of thousands to flee from their homes.
+Oceanside, destroying more than 500 structures and forcing hundreds of thousands to flee from their homes.

 As Santa Ana winds finally died down Friday, crews were able to begin containment of some of the biggest fires.
 But red flag fire warnings remain in effect, and forecasters say the Santa Anas will return to San Diego County late Saturday evening.